glennhenry/cs-notes/docs/cloud-computing-and-distributed-systems/07-event-driven/event-driven.md

 ### Example

 Event-driven architecture is typically used in GUI systems.
 A user interface has buttons which you can click to trigger some event.
-A theoretical GUI system that follows event-driven architecture would look like :
+A theoretical GUI system that follows event-driven architecture would look like:

 ```kotlin
 class ClickDetector {